 Have you lost one or more teeth due to decay, illness, accident or injury?
 In years past, you may have chosen other options, but these days dental implants have become more viable and affordable.

 Dental implants are a permanent solution to a common problem – tooth loss.
-However, many people are intimidated by them because they're often seen as expensive, painful and invasive.
+However, many people are intimidated by them because the dental surgery to get them is often seen as expensive, painful and invasive.
 If you suffer from tooth loss and are considering your tooth replacement options, our Halifax dentists may be able to help alleviate some of your concerns about dental implants.

 Are you worried you won’t have time to maintain your dental implants?
 Unlike dentures (which require continual disinfection and special care at night), dental implants can be cared for in the same way as your regular teeth.

-Dental implants require dental surgery, making the proceedure somewhat more invasive than other tooth replacement options.
-However, in the long run implants may require less maintenance than dentures of bridges, and in addition, recent advancements in dental technology and techniques have made the dental implant process easier than in decades past.
+Dental implants require dental surgery, making the procedure somewhat more invasive than other tooth replacement options.
+However, in the long run, implants may require less maintenance than dentures of bridges, and in addition, recent advancements in dental technology and techniques have made the dental implant process easier than in decades past.

-Though no surgical procedure is completely without discomfort, you may be interested to know that patients typically feel less discomfort following dental implant surgery than after a tooth extraction.
+Though no surgical procedure is complete without discomfort, you may be interested to know that patients typically feel less discomfort following dental implant surgery than after tooth extraction.